 At the end of each reporting period, the carrying amounts of the Company's plant and equipment is reviewed to determine whether there is any indication that those assets are impaired.
 If any such indication exists, the recoverable amount of these assets is estimated in order to determine the extent of the impairment, if any.
 The recoverable amount is determined as the higher of the fair value less costs to sell for the asset and the asset's value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pretax discount rate that reflects current market assessments of the time-value-of-money and the risks specific to the asset.
-If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognised in the Statement of Loss and Comprehensive Loss for the period.
+If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognised within profit or loss for the period.
 For an asset that does not generate largely independent cash inflows, the recoverable amount is determined for the cash generating unit to which the asset belongs.

 Where an impairment loss subsequently reverses, the carrying amount of the asset (or cash-generating unit) is increased to the revised estimate of its recoverable amount, but to an amount that does not exceed the carrying amount that would have been determined had no impairment loss been recognised for the asset (or cash-generating unit) in prior years.
-A reversal of an impairment loss is recognised immediately in the Statement of Loss and Comprehensive Loss.
+A reversal of an impairment loss is recognised immediately in profit or loss.